 Depth-of-Knowledge Percent of Items

 Level 1-Recall 5-10%

 Level 2-Skill/Concept 60-75%

 Level 3-Strategic Thinking 20-30%

-Level 4-Extended Thinking
+Level 4-Extended Thinking 12% of overall score

-DOK Ranges are based on the DOK of the new OAS standards.
-The standards increase grade-level expectations, increase rigor, and set the expectation for students to be college- and career-ready.
+DOK Ranges are based on the DOK of the OAS.
+The standards increase grade-level expectations and rigor, and set the expectation for students to be college- and career-ready.